At Education Alliance Finland, we often get to evaluate educational solutions for learning programming.

 For younger learners, programmable robots, such as Ozobot, offer an easier introduction to creative programming.
 Ozobot can be programmed with colored pens or using a visual Blockly language, and it is a great tool for teaching both coding and other STEAM goals.

 Regardless of your skill level, there is plenty of options for teaching and learning coding.
+We hope that our work in evaluating and certifying EdTech solutions helps you to find high-quality coding products easy.
 Have fun!